softius/php-cross-domain-proxy/README.md

 An application proxy that can be used to transparently transfer all kind of requests ( including of course XMLHTTPRequest ) to any third part domain.
 It is possible to define a list of acceptable third party domains and you are encouraged to do so.
 Otherwise the proxy is open to any kind of requests.

+If it is possible to enable CORS on your application server, this proxy is not necessary.
+Have a look at [how you can enable CORS on your server](http://enable-cors.org/server.html) for further information.

 Installation
 --------------